 MCT oil is a fat source and a source of calories for those who are unable to digest or absorb conventional fats and need to maintain a healthy body weight.
 It is usually colorless and has little odor or flavor.

-MCT oil is a medium-chain triglyceride and is not absorbed in the blood like the “normal” fats, such as those in olive oil or butter.
+MCT oil is a medium-chain triglyceride that is not absorbed in the blood like the “normal” fats, such as those in olive oil or butter.